The-Graze/Grate/README.md

 When you join a modded lobby, simply beat on your chest like a gorilla in an alternating fashion with both hands 4 times (LRLR or RLRL).
 This will summon the interface in front of you.
 To hide the interface, simply grab it and throw it away.

 ## Installation
-To install *Grate*, simply download the .dll from releases and put it in your Gorilla Tag plugins folder.
+To install [*Grate*] (https://github.com/The-Graze/Grate), simply download the .dll from [releases] (https://github.com/The-Graze/Grate/releases) and put it in your Gorilla Tag plugins folder.

 ## Important notes

-While *Grate* is designed to be safe to use in modded lobbies, it is important to note that using mods in any form in public lobbies or non-modded privates can result in a ban from the game.
-Use *Grate* at your own risk and only in modded lobbies.
+While [*Grate*] (https://github.com/The-Graze/Grate) is designed to be safe to use in modded lobbies, it is important to note that using mods in any form in public lobbies or non-modded privates can result in a ban from the game.
+Use [*Grate*] (https://github.com/The-Graze/Grate) at your own risk and only in modded lobbies.

 ## Bugs and issues
-If you encounter any bugs or issues while using *Grate*, please report them on the mod's GitHub page or my discord server linked above.
+If you encounter any bugs or issues while using [*Grate*] (https://github.com/The-Graze/Grate), please report them on the mod's GitHub page or my discord server linked above.
 I will do my best to address them as soon as possible.

 ## Contributing
-If you would like to contribute to *Grate*, feel free to submit a pull request on the mod's GitHub page.
+If you would like to contribute to [*Grate*] (https://github.com/The-Graze/Grate), feel free to submit a pull request on the mod's GitHub page.
 I welcome any and all contributions that can help make the mod better for everyone.

 Or, you can send a message in my Discord server and I may add it.

 ## Credits
-*Grate* was created by Graze.
+[*Grate*] (https://github.com/The-Graze/Grate) was created by [Graze] (https://github.com/The-Graze).
-*Bark* was created by KyleTheScientist.
+[*Bark*] (https://github.com/KyleTheScientist/Bark) was created by [KyleTheScientist] (https://www.github.com/KyleTheScientist).
 Thanks to the Gorilla Tag modding community for their support.

 Special thanks to Kyle's little brother Asher for helping him test the OG :)

 * [Boxing Gloves model](https://skfb.ly/6XOUS) by Gohar.Munir is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

-* Original Bark Mod by KyleTheScientist, please show them love!
+* Original Bark Mod by [KyleTheScientist] (https://www.github.com/KyleTheScientist), please show them love!

-* Thanks to @wryser for helping with some modules!
+* Thanks to [wryser] (https://www.github.com/wryser) for helping with some modules!